valence-corp/sprite/docs/_tutorials/5_createDocument.md

 #### Running the Example
 ---

 The complete example is show below.
-Ensure your code matches this, and execute.
+Ensure your code mirrors this functionality, and execute.

 ```ts
 import { SpriteDatabase } from "@valence-corp/sprite";